tox-dev/tox/doc/config.rst

     Similar to ``make`` recipe lines, any command with a leading ``-`` will ignore the exit code.

+.. confval:: constraints=STRING

+    .. versionadded:: 2.10

+    Constraints are a new feature in pip 9.x, designed to enforce a specific ''constrainted'' set of installed libraries.
+This option when paired with ''{constratints}'' in your install_command will instruct pip where to get the constratints from.

 .. confval:: install_command=ARGV

     .. versionadded:: 1.6